 Who’s backing whom in the Conservative leadership race?

-There are now only two candidates remaining – Rishi Sunak and Liz Truss – and they will go head-to-head in the ballot of Tory party members later in the summer.
+Both candidates made it through a series of MPs' ballots to enter the final two, but it is now Tory Party members who will decide their fate in the final ballot later this summer.

-Mr Sunak, the former chancellor whose resignation hastened the fall of Boris Johnson, is leading the pack with 137 backers.
-He is followed by Ms Truss, the Foreign Secretary, who is currently on 113 backers.
+As they take part in a series of hustings and debates, they will be vying to set out their stalls and convince members that they have the answers to some of Britain's most urgent questions, including the cost-of-living crisis and the Ukraine war.

-Here, The Telegraph takes a look at the final two contenders, their campaign platforms, and their publicly declared backers:
+Here, The Telegraph takes a look at the final two contenders and their publicly declared backers:

 Rishi Sunak - 137 backers